ibm-cloud-docs/activity-tracker/ibm-internal-only/at_guidelines_event_definition.md

     If you cannot reference by ID, version, or any other way data that is either too big in size or includes sensitive data, do not include this field.
 Document in your topic the reason why this information is not included so customers are aware as to why is not available.

-* [`Required for services that share a common cluster`] `platformSource`: Add the UI catalog name of your service, for example, `Watson Discovery` This helps users identify your events quickly by your service, since the platform_source value is shared across all Watson services.
+* [`Required for services that share a common cluster`] `platformSource`: Add the name of your service as shown in the crn.
+This information helps users identify your events quickly by your service, since the platform_source value is shared across by multiple services.
+Services that are affected by this scenarion are: Watson, gateway services, internet services,

-    For example, Watson, DirectLink

 * [Optional] `customizationId`
 * [Optional] `environmentId`